Exercise 40: Modules, Classes, and Objects

 A First Class Example

 You should start seeing the similarities in these three key=value container types and probably have a bunch of questions.
-Hang on with the questions, as the next exercise is going to hammer home your "object-oriented vocabulary."
+Hang on with the questions, as the next exercise will hammer home your "object-oriented vocabulary."
 In this exercise, I just want you to type in this code and get it working so that you have some experience before moving on.

 What You Should See